FAQs - Host Family

 A: Absolutely!
 Au Pair 4 Me follows all rules and regulations as required by the U.S. Dept. of State which requires them to pass a background investigation, criminal record check, and personality profile (psychometric test).
 We also verify their schooling and references.

 Q: Will the au pair receive any additional training while enrolled in the program?

 A: Yes!
 Au Pair 4 Me Au Pairs receive a total of about 45 hours of training as well as 2 certificates from the Red Cross; one in CPR and one in Advanced Child Care.
 They learn about basic child care as well as child development and safety.

 Q: Who is responsible for the au pair’s airfare?

 A: Au Pair 4 Me covers the airfare for the au pair to travel to and from their home country (once at the beginning and once at the end of the Au Pair program).
-Our agency also covers au pair’s airfare from our orientation training program in Phoenix, AZ to the Host Family's city.
 If at any time during the program the au pair needs to travel back to their home country due to a family emergency, they will be responsible for any travel expenses that occur.